G202/G202/README.md

 - Empower artistic expression
 - Reduce censorship

-The best way to reach me is to drop a message at https://medium.com/@G202
+The best way to reach me is to drop a message via [LinkedIn](https://www.linkedin.com/in/gvcollins/)

 @G202
 <!---